-At the beginning of this conference, it seemed to us that the conciliation Commission fully shared the above opinions expressed in the Security Council's decisions of 11 August 1949 and 1 September 1951 which call for the return of permanent peace in Palestine.
+At the beginning of this conference, it seemed to us that the Conciliation Commission fully shared the above opinions expressed in the Security Council.
+Furthermore, it appeared that the Commission wished to base itself, in particular, on those clauses of the Security Council's decisions of 11 August 1949 and 1 September 1951 which call for the return of permanent peace in Palestine.
 In that sense, a reaffirmation of the obligations assumed under the provisions of the Armistice Agreements and the United Nations Charter was indispensable as a point of departure for this conference.
 Members of the Commission confirmed on several occasions that this basis, as formulated in a Preamble drawn up by the Commission, could not be abandoned, and that no concession would be made to the Arab States on this point.
-That decision, although it was later reconsidered, proves that the commission recognized the primary importance of the preliminary declaration and that it held at that time a view which we continue to hold.
+That decision, although it was later reconsidered, proves that the Commission recognized the primary importance of the preliminary declaration and that it held at that time a view which we continue to hold.